Vonage/vivid-3/libs/components/src/lib/text-field/README.md

-# Text Field
+789# Text Field

 TextField is meant to accept text input from the user.
-It supports the native attributes of `input` in addition to some enhancements.
+All native `input` attributes of the text-field are supported as well as some enhancements.
 Note that the text field does not support `type="number"`.
 For this there is the `number-field` component.

 ```js